ecklf/ac2100-openwrt-guide/README.md

     <img height="auto" width="auto" src="images/4.png" />
 </p>

-- Check the MAC address from [`pppd-cve.py`](https://github.com/impulse/ac2100-openwrt-guide/blob/master/pppd-cve.py#L17) and please adjust accordingly to your device's MAC (you can check it in the bottom of the router).
+- Check the MAC address from [`pppd-cve.py`](https://github.com/impulse/ac2100-openwrt-guide/blob/master/pppd-cve.py#L17) and adjust it accordingly to your device (you can check it in the bottom of the router).

 ```py
 # pppd-cve.py#L17